 Videos: Videos are provided in the majority of Course modules.
 These videos act as tutorials and lectures for the topics covered in the specific modules and are compulsory unless otherwise stipulated.
 You will need Adobe Flash Player installed to view the video lectures available in each module.
 If you are using a slower internet connection, then attempting to view these videos may be difficult.

-Student Success Team: Your primary contacts during a Course presentation will be your Theoxfordcollege Student Success Team:
+Student Success Team: Your primary contacts during a Course presentation will be your Theoxfordcollege Student

-General: All courses are based on continuous assessment and there are no examinations, unless stipulated otherwise for a specific Course.
+Course assessment: General: All courses are based on continuous assessment and there are no examinations, unless stipulated otherwise for a specific Course.

 Modules: Modules may include assignments that count towards the final Course result.
 Your assignments will be assessed within an allocated time period.
 Any queries relating to your previous assignment that will affect the submission of your next assignment should be asked on the Online Campus discussion forum.